 - Number of beneficiaries and creditors

-- Legal disputes
+- Legal issues/disputes

 Other potential costs depend on the individual estate and the preferences of the personal representative.
 In some cases, it may be necessary to obtain appraisals to estimate the value of certain property and assets, such as real estate, antiques, or a business owned by the deceased.
-Furthermore, some people opt to retain an accountant to avoid any potential issues related to financial mismanagement.
+Furthermore, some people opt to retain an accountant or CPA to avoid any potential issues related to financial mismanagement.

 The Differences Between Testate and Intestate Probate